Tulsa Sleep Apnea

 The traditional treatment for sleep apnea has commonly been the Continuous Positive Airway Pressure (or CPAP) machine.
 Many patients find this uncomfortable and dislike having to wear a mask on their face throughout the night.

 Today, there are options.
 You no longer have to sleep like Darth Vader.
 Instead, you can use an oral appliance such as the one pictured here.
 It adjusts the position of your mouth by opening up the posterior muscles which are blocking your airway while you sleep.

 While some oral appliances are bulky and can open your bite too much leading to other problems, Drs.
-Cha and Durham are strong believers in physiological care.
+Cha is a strong believer in physiological care.
 The device should work in conjunction with how your body functions, not against it.

 The appliance is small, comfortable and adjusts in smaller increments which eliminates problems with titration.

-If you suspect you’re suffering from sleep apnea, you may call our office (918-286-7776) to schedule an appointment, or you may click here to request an appointment online.
+If you suspect you’re suffering from sleep apnea, you may call our office to schedule an appointment, or you may click here to request an appointment with our online form.